spookylukey/django-views-the-right-way/source/detail_view.rst

 enough, compared to how often you need the dynamic version.

-Discussion: generic code and variable names
+Discussion: Generic code and variable names
 -------------------------------------------

 A third way to shorten the CBV is to omit ``context_object_name``.
 In that case,